-b) All auditable events for the not specified level of audit; and c) All administrative actions comprising:

-- Administrative login and logout (name of user account shall be logged if individual user accounts are required for administrators). - Security related configuration changes (in addition to the information that a change occurred it shall be logged what has been changed). - Generating/import of, changing, or deleting of cryptographic keys (in addition to the action itself a unique key name or key reference shall be logged). - Resetting passwords (name of related user account shall be logged). - Starting and stopping services (if applicable) - [no other actions];
+- b) All auditable events for the not specified level of audit; and - c) All administrative actions comprising: - Administrative login and logout (name of user account shall be logged if individual user accounts are required for administrators). - Changes to TSF data related to configuration changes (in addition to the information that a change occurred it shall be logged what has been changed). - Generating/import of, changing, or deleting of cryptographic keys (in addition to the action itself a unique key name or key reference shall be logged). - Resetting passwords (name of related user account shall be logged). - [Starting and stopping services];

-d) Specifically defined auditable events listed in [Table 4].
+d) Specifically defined auditable events listed in [Table 3].